Spoof (game): Mathematical analysis

+This first caller is at a disadvantage for lacking any insight into how many coins the others might be holding.
+As more calls are made, this gives some information about how many coins each player might hold.
+For example, if the second player to call in a three-player game guesses "nine", that should suggest to the third player that the second player is holding three coins: they would not consider every player holding three coins to be a winning possibility if they themselves held fewer than three.

-This first guesser has the initial advantage in that all possible sums are available for his guess, but also lacks insight into what the others might be holding, as indicated by their subsequent guesses.
-Some variants also have the 'no bum shouts' or impossible call rule whereby a player cannot call more than the total number of coins possible taking into account what they have in their hand (e.g. if there are 5 players and they hold 1 coin, the maximum number to call would be 13).
+Some variants also have a 'no bum shouts' or 'impossible call' rule whereby a player cannot call more than the total number of coins possible taking into account what they have in their hand (e.g. if there are 5 players and they hold 1 coin, the maximum number to call would be 13).

 The generalized (n-coin) two player version of this game was the subject of a paper in 1959.

 It was shown that for every n ≥ 1 this game is a "fair game", i.e. each player has a mixed strategy that guarantees their expected payout is at most zero to his or her opponent.

 Tournament play

-The World Spoofing Championship has taken place every year since 1983 in many different venues across the world.
+The World Spoofing Championship was staged at James Cook Hotel, Wellington New Zealand, and has taken place every year since 1983 in many different venues across the world.

 Many countries hold national or regional spoofing championships with the UK being the oldest having first taken place in 1974.

 The Bangkok Gentlemen Spoofers founded in 1988 is the longest running spoofing school in South East Asia.
 They hold two annual tournaments, the Thai National Championships and the Asian Spoofing Championships.

 The original national UK Spoof Championship celebrated its 41st anniversary in 2015 with the tournament held at Cambridge Rugby Club on 16 October.
 The "Weald of Kent Spoof Championships" has been held annually at "The Bull at Benenden" in Benenden, Kent since 2007, with 32 players taking part in 2010.